darklang/docs/docs/contributing/if-you-dont-know-our-stack.md

 ---
-title: If you don't know our stack (F# and ReScript)
+title: If you don't know our stack (F#)
 ---

-F# and ReScript can be a little bit daunting, but even if you don't know them, there are a bunch of ways to get involved.
+F# can be a little bit daunting, but even if you don't know them, there are a bunch of ways to get involved.

 ## Other languages